-Nothing in an inactivated vaccine is alive.
-After immunisation, the vaccine antigens cannot replicate (grow) in the vaccinated person or cause disease.
-This means these types of vaccine can be safely given to a person with an impaired immune system response.
+These types of vaccine can be safely given to a person with an impaired immune system response.
 However, a person with an impaired immune system response may not develop the same amount of protection after immunisation as a healthy person receiving the vaccine.

 Inactivated vaccines usually require multiple doses.
 Some inactivated vaccines may also require periodic supplemental doses to increase, or ‘boost’ protection against disease.

 Hepatitis A, influenza and polio vaccines are inactivated virus vaccines on the New Zealand Immunisation Schedule.

 These vaccines present proteins or sugars derived from the disease-causing organism.

 Protein vaccines may include fragments extracted from a virus or bacteria such as inactivated bacterial toxoid proteins, e.g. tetanus and diphtheria vaccines, or be engineered without the disease-causing organism, e.g. virus-like particles in hepatitis B and human papillomavirus (HPV) vaccines.